joshbegley/nyt-latest/README.md

 `Levis has 12 interceptions in 11 games this season after throwing three on Sunday.`\
 https://nytimes.com/athletic/5995828/2024/12/15/titans-will-levis-benched-mason-rudolph/

-**The Briefing: Southampton 0 Tottenham 5: Postecoglou respite, Martin humiliation and Levy out chants**\
+**The Briefing: Southampton 0 Tottenham 5: Postecoglou respite, Martin humiliation and 'Levy out' chants**\
 `Our writers analyse the key talking points from Tottenham's thrashing of bottom-of-the-table Southampton`\
 https://nytimes.com/athletic/5992030/2024/12/15/southampton-tottenham-analysis-postecoglou/